← Back to blog

 Apart from the public solution and early start problems above, we also want to improve the quality of the course projects to help students learn more and achieve their learning goals.
 We want to balance the difficulty of the projects so that students can have a progressive and smooth experience during the semester.
 I redesigned the C++ Primer project to incorporate the C++ features that students will use throughout the semester so that students can learn these features early in the semester and have a solid foundation in C++ programming.
 The B+ tree project has been revamped several times by adding more guides and helper functions to ensure its difficulty fits well as the second project in the course.
 During this semester, we introduced a new MVCC project to better balance the difficulties.

-my expectation for difficulties of the course projects
+my expectation for the difficulty of the course projects

-my expectation for difficulties of the course projects
+my expectation for the difficulty of the course projects

-In summary, we want students to get something out of the course, to think on their own and practice system programming, and to have a smooth learning experience.
-At the end of the semester, students should feel a sense of achievement that they built a database system, should learn the core ideas of a database system implementation, and improve their system programming skills.
+In summary, we want students to get something out of the course, think on their own, practice systems programming, and have a smooth learning experience.
+At the end of the semester, students should feel a sense of achievement from building a database system, understand the core ideas behind database system implementation, and have stronger systems programming skills.
 Therefore, we made some big changes to the course project composition this semester.

 What Did We Change in Fall 2023

-This creates a natural stair of difficulty throughout the semester — simply following and implementing the pseudo-code (project 1), reading the pseudo-code and debugging concurrency issues (project 2), reading the code of existing components in the system, and seeking ways to achieve a programming goal (project 3), and making design choices on students’ own based on what they implemented before (project 4).
+This creates a natural progression of difficulty throughout the semester—simply following and implementing pseudocode (Project 1), reading pseudocode and debugging concurrency issues (Project 2), reading the code of existing components and seeking ways to achieve a programming goal (Project 3), and making their own design choices based on what they implemented before (Project 4).

 Deciding on the Base Implementation

-I have been thinking about redesigning the concurrency control project since the first semester I was there.
-At that time, we asked students to implement a lock manager, deadlock detection, and add 2PL in query executors in the concurrency control project (the 4th one).
-However, the implementation is kind of problematic when it comes to 2PL query executors.
-There are no concurrent test cases, and the reference solution itself does not seem correct.
-Implementing 2PL in a single-versioned database also does not seem to be common in industry database systems, as most products use more efficient MVCC implementations.
-In the spring semester, as Andy was not teaching the course (Charlie was doing that), he asked me not to change the projects too much to avoid creating troubles.
-Therefore, I worked on enhancing the test cases and better integrating the lock manager and the executors.
-At that time, I realized that MVCC was the only viable path if we wanted to integrate index with isolation levels into the system, and therefore, in the fall semester, I started refactoring the codebase and added MVCC support.
+I had been thinking about redesigning the concurrency control project since my first semester there.
+At that time, we asked students to implement a lock manager and deadlock detection and to add 2PL to query executors in the concurrency control project (the fourth one).
+However, the implementation was somewhat problematic when it came to 2PL query executors.
+There were no concurrent test cases, and the reference solution itself did not seem correct.
+Implementing 2PL in a single-versioned database also did not seem common in industry database systems, as most products use more efficient MVCC implementations.
+In the spring semester, because Andy was not teaching the course (Charlie was), he asked me not to change the projects too much and risk creating problems.
+Therefore, I worked on enhancing the test cases and better integrating the lock manager with the executors.
+At that time, I realized that MVCC was the only viable path if we wanted to integrate indexes and isolation levels into the system.
+In the fall semester, I therefore started refactoring the codebase and adding MVCC support.

-There are many MVCC implementation we can take from existing database systems.
-I compared these implementations and chose the HyPer way in the end.
+There are many MVCC implementations we could take from existing database systems.
+I compared them and ultimately chose the HyPer approach.
 The HyPer implementation is simple and elegant.
-It stores the latest tuple in the main table, while the old version data are all in transaction local buffers.
-The serializable verification is based on the traditional backward OCC with precision locking optimization.
-As most things happen in memory, students do not need to interact with the buffer pool manager and can focus on the actual implementation of the algorithm.
-Reducing the contention on the disk also makes it possible for students to do performance optimizations and reason about concurrency issues.
+It stores the latest tuple in the main table, while all old-version data is stored in transaction-local buffers.
+Serializable verification is based on traditional backward OCC with precision-locking optimization.
+Because most operations happen in memory, students do not need to interact with the buffer pool manager and can focus on implementing the algorithm itself.
+Reducing contention on disk also makes it possible for students to optimize performance and reason about concurrency issues.

-HyPer is an in-memory database and BusTub needs to persist things to disk, and there is a later Umbra paper that ports the HyPer MVCC implementation to a disk-based database system.
-Both of the papers do not have the implementation detail down to the pseudo-code level, and I have to figure out a lot of things by myself.
-While the paper mainly explains how to construct the in-memory format for undo logs and do precision locking, many implementation details are left unknown: the procedure of insertions, deletions, and updates; what to store in the index; how to store the version chain in a disk-based system; etc. Therefore, I made several design choices in BusTub to adapt the algorithm to our educational system while simplifying the project.
-The below figure is the visualization of the BusTub system.
+HyPer is an in-memory database, while BusTub needs to persist data to disk.
+A later Umbra paper ports the HyPer MVCC implementation to a disk-based database system.
+Neither paper provides implementation details down to the pseudocode level, so I had to figure out many things myself.
+While the papers mainly explain how to construct the in-memory format for undo logs and perform precision locking, many implementation details remain unspecified: the procedures for insertions, deletions, and updates; what to store in the index; how to store the version chain in a disk-based system; and so on.
+Therefore, I made several design choices in BusTub to adapt the algorithm to our educational system while simplifying the project.
+The figure below visualizes the BusTub system.

 an overview of HyPer MVCC implementation in BusTub